OrdinaryMagician/kirin_m/README.md

 ### Refreshing Beverage *[Quartz Flask]*

 A popular, sugar-rich drink used mainly by **Anarukon** athletes.
-Regains some health on use.
+Regains some health on use, and has a very appealing taste to boot.

 ### Akashna Extract *[Mystic Urn]*

 A refreshing bottle of sweet tea with a pungent odor, made from iron-rich Akashna blood.
 Greatly boosts regeneration upon consumption, though its full effects fade after a while.
+Alerts enemies when opened.

+### Mana Stimulant *[Mystic Ambit Incant]*

+A potion that boosts mana absorption for some time, allowing you to replenish your reserves quicker.
+Has a distinct *"rooty"* taste.

 ### Ring of Protection *[Amulet of Warding, Falcon Shield, Mesh Armor, Platinum Helm]*

 You can carry up to eight of these at the same time, stacking into almost complete invulnerability.
-They will turn to dust after absorbing too much damage, however.
+They will shatter after absorbing too much damage, however.
 Strangely, you don't need to put these in your fingers for them to have any effect.
-They'll work as long as you keep them close to your body, so Kirin just keeps them in his chest pocket.
+They'll work as long as you keep them close to your body, so Kirin just puts them in his chest pocket.

 ### Ring Set *[Dragonskin Bracers]*